Question 1 What is the atomic number of carbon?

 Bonding in Carbon Compounds

-Electronic configuration of carbon is 2,4.It has 4 electrons in its outermost shell and it can lose or gain four electrons to attain noble gas configuration.
+Electronic configuration of carbon is 2,4.In the case of carbon, it has four electrons in its outermost shell and needs to gain or lose four electrons to attain noble gas configuration.

 1) It could not be gain 4 electrons from some other atom and become C4-